ispamm/GRAM/README.md

-### 👀 Multimodal alignement unlock new and fancy downstream task
+### 👀 Multimodal alignment unlock new and fancy downstream task

 An aligned shared latent space among n modalities is a strong baseline for whatever downstream task that rely on embedding extraction.
 The results obtained from this paper will lead to superior performance in existing downstream tasks (T2I, T2V, V2A, etc.) but also unlock fancy tasks such as for example image to audio generation or image generation conditioned on text and audio.